-The current year discount rate is 3.80 percent, which is a change from the prior year rate of 3.30 percent.
+The current year discount rate is 2.90 percent, which is a change from the prior year rate of 3.80 percent.
 For the current valuation, the discount rate is based on the estimated yield of 20-Year AA-rated municipal bonds.

-Mortality rates are based on RP-2014 Mortality Tables (blue collar for public safety, white collar for others) with MP-2017 Generational Improvement Scale.
+Mortality rates are based on Pub-2010 Public Retirement Plans Headcount-Weighted Mortality Tables (General, Safety) with MP-2019 Generational Improvement Scale.

 The actuarial assumptions are currently based on a combination of historical information, projected future data, and the most recent actuarial experience studies for PERA.
-The method to develop starting claims costs, by age adjusting the premium information, was done under the alternative measurement method.